 - These compression sleeves are only available in four colors – black, white, neon pink, and neon yellow, with the logo featured prominently on the backside of each sleeve.

-- BLITZU markets their compression sleeves not just toward athletes but to anyone who spends all day on their feet for their job, such as nurses.
+- Marketed toward athletes and anyone who spends all day on their feet for their job, such as nurses.

 - Compression technology is designed to promote blood circulation, graded out at 20-30mmHG.